 This paper studies an ordering of interdependence based on supermodular objective functions.
+These functions are commonly used to capture complementarity, a concept closely related to interdependence.
+In fact, economists' interest in interdependence often stems from the presence of complementarities in the problems they analyze.
+Supermodular objective functions are pervasive in economic analysis, from production functions in manufacturing systems and in matching contexts to deprivation and welfare functions in the assessment of inequality.
+As we will illustrate, these functions are also used to measure aggregate losses in finance and actuarial science and to estimate parameters in econometrics (such as OLS).

-Supermodular functions are used to capture complementarity, a concept closely related to interdependence.
-Indeed, a frequent reason why economists care about interdependence in the first place stems from the presence of complementarities.
-To see these links clearly, consider the case of two variables: a function w is defined to be supermodular if $w(x', y') + w(x, y) \ge w(x, y') + w(x', y)$ whenever $x' \ge x$ and $y' \ge y$ .
-Hence for a supermodular function, the effect of increasing two arguments together exceeds the sum of the effects of increasing each argument separately.
-If w is supermodular, the expectation E[w(X, Y)] with respect to random variables X and Y increases, holding marginal distributions fixed, as X and Y become more interdependent: raising the probability that both variables are high or both low raises E[w(X, Y)] by more than the reduction from lowering the probability of one being high and the other low.
-We will say that one multivariate distribution displays greater interdependence than another in the sense of the supermodular ordering if the expectation of all supermodular functions is higher under the former distribution than under the latter.
+The link between interdependence and supermodularity is easily seen for the case of two variables.
+A function w is supermodular if $w(x', y') + w(x, y) \ge w(x, y') + w(x', y)$ whenever x' > xand y' > y.
+Hence, for a supermodular function, the effect of increasing two arguments together exceeds the sum of the effects of increasing each argument separately.
+If w is supermodular, its expectation E[w(X, Y)] increases as X and Y become more interdependent in the following sense: the probability that both variables are high or both low is increased while the probability of one being high and the other low is decreased so as to keep the marginal distributions of X and Yunchanged.